IAL 16: Small Astro-Bodies of the Inner Solar System and Target Earth

 The LEFTOVERS are planetesimals or protoplanets or fragments thereof.

-Gas and dust in
+Gas and (free-floating)

-Solar System is probably all of relatively recent formation (Wikipedia: Cosmic dust: Dust grain formation).
+interplanetary dust in Solar System is probably all of relatively recent formation (Wikipedia: Cosmic dust: Dust grain formation).
 The gas is just the solar wind.
 It is continually blowing off the Sun and making its way to interstellar space.
 Dust is probably mainly from the explosive evaporation of comets ??? and perhaps from collisional events ???.
-Some primordial dust is found embedded in primordial meteorites??? and is, of course, a valuable clue in understanding Solar System formation (4.6 Gyr BP).

 These bodies are somewhat evolved by impact geology, space weathering, and, in some cases, primordial-radiogenic heat geology (see also Wikipedia: Earth's internal heat budget: Radiogenic heat: Primordial heat).